Transferring Visual Explainability of Self-Explaining Models to Prediction-Only Models without Additional Training: Experiments with ViT-L/14

-In Figure~\ref{fig:experiment:imagenet:scaling_coef}, we show the normalized E-RMSE, IoU@10, and accuracy for each target dataset over the scaling coefficient $\lambda_2 \in \{0.0,0.1,\ldots,1.2\}$.
-As shown in Figure~\ref{fig:experiment:imagenet:scaling_coef}(a) and (b), although there are variations across datasets, increasing $\lambda_2$ generally improves the explanation scores.
-Larger $\lambda_2$ can lead to better explainability, but may also result in a drop in classification accuracy on the target domain because the most accurate model $\btheta^{\rm T}_{\rm ft}$ is modified by $\lambda \btau^{\rm S}_{\star}$.
-In Figure~\ref{fig:experiment:imagenet:scaling_coef}(c), we found that the accuracy tends to decrease as $\lambda_2$ increases; however, the accuracy is still above 90\% for $\lambda_2 \leq 1.0$.

-It is particularly noteworthy that the IoU@10 scores improved even though our objective does not directly optimize them.
-IoU@10 evaluates the correctness of the positions of important pixels.
-In applications where the goal is to highlight important regions of an image, achieving a higher IoU@10 is more important than minimizing E-RMSE.
-In the following experimental results, we focus on evaluating explanation quality in the perspective of IoU@10.

-\paragraph{Qualitative Evaluation.}
+\subsection{Qualitative Evaluation}

-To evaluate the predicted patch-level attributions qualitatively, we visualized the top-10 patches in the attributions produced by the proposed method and the other methods in Figure~\ref{fig:experiment:imagenet:example}.
-Here, this visualization method aligns with the evaluation of IoU@10.
-As shown in the figure, the patches highlighted by the proposed method (depicted in Figure~\ref{fig:experiment:imagenet:example}(c)) were more similar to the ground-truth ones (depicted in Figure~\ref{fig:experiment:imagenet:example}(b)) than those predicted by the other methods.
-In the third row, the finetuned model on ImageNet+X (depicted in Figure~\ref{fig:experiment:imagenet:example}(f)) also showed a good result because the proposed method transfers the explainability learned on ImageNet+X. It is worth mentioning that while the finetuned model on ImageNet+X demonstrates improved explainability, its classification accuracy on the target dataset is low.
-Consequently, the visualized results may not fully reflect the model's performance in real-world scenarios where ground-truth labels are unavailable.
+To evaluate the predicted patch-level attributions qualitatively, we visualized the top-20 patches in the attributions produced by the proposed method and the other methods in Figure~\ref{fig:experiment:imagenet:example:vitl}.
+The visualization results were similar to those of ViT-B/32 shown in Figure~\ref{fig:experiment:imagenet:example}.
+In particular, the patches highlighted by the proposed method (depicted in Figure~\ref{fig:experiment:imagenet:example:vitl}(g)) were more similar to the ground-truth ones (depicted in Figure~\ref{fig:experiment:imagenet:example:vitl}(b)) than those highlighted by the three baseline methods that do not use any explanation supervision (depicted in Figures~\ref{fig:experiment:imagenet:example:vitl}(c), (d), and (f)).
+Also, the model finetuned on ImageNet+X (Figure~\ref{fig:experiment:imagenet:example:vitl}(e)) could generate high-quality explanations, similar to the proposed method, as was evident in the quantitative evaluation.
+However, due to its low classification performance shown in Table~\ref{tab:experiment:imagenet:vitl}, it is not practical to use this single model for both classification and prediction simultaneously.
+Although the model finetuned on the target dataset with explanation supervision could produce the explanations most similar to the ground-truth ones overall were obtained using (Figure~\ref{fig:experiment:imagenet:example:vitl}(h)), there were cases where the proposed method produced better explanations, such as in the GTSRB example shown in the second row of Figure~\ref{fig:experiment:imagenet:example:vitl}.